Lean Manufacturing Consulting and Training

 September 1, 2005

-In part one of "Lean for Administrative Processes," I wrote about the application of the "seven wastes" to lean.
-In this article, I will discuss process mapping for administrative processes.
+In part one of "Lean for Administrative Processes," I wrote about the application of the "seven wastes" to administrative processes.
+In this article, I will discuss value stream mapping for administrative value streams.

-After gaining an understanding of the wastes you will find within administrative processes, you must map the current condition.
+After gaining an understanding of the wastes you will find within administrative processes, you must map the current state.
 There are six basic steps.

 1. Document Customer information/needs.
 As with any other aspect of lean, it is important to understand what the customer values.
 Ask the question, "What is the customer willing to pay for?"